Some implications of the $2$-fold Bailey lemma: Introduction

-where the sum over $N\in\mathbb{Z}$ is to be done last in the order of summation.
-In fact one may summarize the simple method from [11] in the following proposition. \\* {\bf Proposition 1.} \it If $(\gamma_n, \delta_n)$ is a conjugate Bailey pair relative to $a=1,$ then $(\alpha_N, \beta_N)$ is a Bailey pair relative to $a=q$ where
+In fact one may summarize the simple method from [10] in the following proposition. \\* {\bf Proposition 1.} \it If $(\gamma_n, \delta_n)$ is a conjugate Bailey pair relative to $a=1,$ then $(\alpha_N, \beta_N)$ is a Bailey pair relative to $a=q$ where

 \rm